joycem137/mastodon/BC_CHANGELOG.md

 ## Changed
 - Changed Drawing tool icon to a paint brush
 - Upgraded Doodle pad code to latest Glitch-soc code
+- Added an opt-in setting for the doodle pad, under a new "mods" settings section

 =======
 ## [1.5.0] - 2019-05-22